- Make one (1) three-dimensional drawing.

 - Your drawing can exist in space, relying on a surface or object for "anchoring".

-- Each drawing should occupy approx. 5' x 5'.
+- The drawing should occupy approx. 5' x 5'.
 Width and height.
 Depth is your choice.

 - Think outside the box - ceilings, sidewalks, corners, cracks, doorways, spaces such as under the table, between trees.

-- Photograph each final solution.
+- Photograph the final solution.
 Take multiple photos as well as detail shots.

 - Post images on your blog.